Tattoo Trends: tattoos for generations | 10 Masters

 Although they also grew up in the technological world, they have been able to experience life without the Internet on a massive scale, perhaps for a longer time, or with a few years difference from Centennials.
 Their tastes may vary, but they have a feeling to nostalgia for the 90s: their series, cartoons, their music, etc.

-Likewise, they share many similarities between generation Z, such as their influence and great use of social networks or their conception of work, life and ties, and they are not so far apart in age except for the oldest Milennials.
+Likewise, they share many similarities between generation Z, such as their influence and great use of social networks or their conception of work, life and ties, and they are not so far apart in age except for the oldest Millennials.

 Tattoos in this generation vary a little more, but they have become the generation that considered tattoos on young people as an identity trait and as a part of fashion and trends.